Why Census Data?

 Good data aids good decision making.
 The U.S. Census Bureau collects a wealth of data, so much that the quantity of data and tools can be overwhelming.
 Public libraries can support their patrons in navigating and understanding Census data for decision making, planning, and community and economic development.
 Libraries can also leverage the data to better understand the diverse communities they serve and to develop programs and services that best meet the needs and interests of their users.

 About this Project

-These free online trainings will empower library staff to provide inclusive patron training on using Census data in key areas.
+These free on-demand trainings will empower library staff to provide inclusive patron training on using Census data in key areas:

 Instructors: Allison DePrey Singleton, Elizabeth Hodges, Sharon Tosi Lacey & Gabrielle “Gabby” Womack